naturalnessbasedappraoch/Natural-DaCode/README.md

 # A Naturalness-based Approach For codecompletionmodels to distinguish CTdata and CLdata

-# Code Completion with UniXcode
+# Code Completion with UniXcoder

 This repository contains scripts and instructions for training a RoBERTa-based model to complete Java code.
 UniXcoder use RoBERTa-based model.
 The project involves preprocessing Java files, training the model, and evaluating it on incomplete code snippets.